agilexrm-docs/docs/guides/common/JavaScriptExtensions.md

 ### Inter-Control dependency

-A control’s value can depend on the value of other control(s) by registering it as such:
+A control's value can depend on the value of other control(s) by registering it as such:

 ```javascript